francois-meyer/francois-meyer.github.io/index.markdown

 <h2>News</h2>

+<b>May - August 2023</b> I am currently in Kyoto, Japan doing a research internship at the [NICT Advanced Translation Technology Laboratory](https://att-astrec.nict.go.jp/en/) under [Raj Dabre](https://prajdabre.wixsite.com/prajdabre).

+<b>May 2023</b> Our paper [Subword Segmental Machine Translation: Unifying Segmentation and Target Sentence Generation](https://arxiv.org/pdf/2305.07005.pdf) has been accepted at Findings of ACL.

+<b>May 2023</b> I have been awarded the Lestrade Scholarship for the linguistic study of African languages and the University of Cape Town Vice Chancellor Research Scholarship.

 <b>December 2022</b> I attended EMNLP in Abu Dhabi.
 I also attended the Deep Learning [IndabaX](https://indabax.co.za/) in Pretoria, where I gave an invited talk on my PhD research and won the Best Poster Award.

 <b>October 2022</b> Our paper [Subword Segmental Language Modelling for Nguni Languages](https://arxiv.org/pdf/2210.06525.pdf) has been accepted at Findings of EMNLP.